Source-to-Contract and the

 These requirements are outside of our control and cannot be bypassed.

-Procurement Act training
+Procurement Act: Source-to-Contract training

 We recommend completing this 1-hour online course before using the new features and functions.